PhilZ-cwm6/truenas_scripts/README.md

 ## save_config.sh

-Backup TrueNAS/FreeNAS configuration database and password secret encryption files (storage encryption keys)
+Backup TrueNAS/FreeNAS configuration database and password secret encryption files (storage encryption keys) Backup archive can be tar, rar, openssl AES or GPG encrypted

 * Script must be started as root !!
 * Script can be run without editing and only by supplying script arguments on command line